jjuannn/car-rental-agency/README.md

 ## To Do:

-- [x] React frontend to consume the rest-api data.
-(Work in progress 🚧)
+- [x] Frontend to consume the API.

+- [x] Modify API error messages.

 - [ ] Testing when the app is finished.

-- [ ] Modify API error messages.

 ## Features:

-- [x] 08/07/2021 - The frontend car 🚗 part is ready to use
+- [x] 20/07/2021 - The app is ready to use completely.
+- [x] 20/07/2021 - The app now displays custom error messages.
 ## Instalation

 - Run ```npm install``` to install the project dependencies.